top of page

 The West Chapel Hill Historic District (Boundary Increase) includes six separate areas that expand the original district, listed in the National Register in 1998.
 Like the original district, the increase areas are significant for Community Planning and Development, representative of the town’s continued growth and development in the nineteenth and twentieth centuries in the West Chapel Hill neighborhood, as well as the growth of the University of North Carolina, which is located west of the neighborhood.
 It reflects the national popularity of the City Beautiful Movement and Neighborhood Movement in the first half of the twentieth century.

 The West Chapel Hill Historic District Boundary Increase includes residential resources dating from c.
 1915-1971 and features examples of the Greek Revival, Queen Anne, Gothic Revival, Craftsman, Colonial Revival, and Ranch styles.
 While the architecture of the Boundary Increase is generally more modest than that of the original West Chapel Hill Historic District, the areas share much of the original district’s history and collectively the district and boundary increase more accurately reflect the full scope of West Chapel Hill’s development.
-The boundary increase is also significant at the local level under Criterion A for Social History due to the inclusion of the Beta Theta Pi Fraternity House (NRHP 2005), which was listed in the register for its association with the Eta Chapter of Beta Theta Pi at the University of North Carolina.

 The district was co-written with Firefly Preservation Consulting.
 It was listed in the National Register in May 2019.